BgeeDB/bgee-unil/src/markdown/support/expression-comparison/expression-comparison.md

 on the Bgee species information page, accessible from [the list of species](https://bgee.org/search/species).

 One gene ID must be entered per line.
 If a gene ID is not recognized, it will be listed below the text area after submission.
-A minumum of two gene IDs must be entered.
+A minimum of two gene IDs must be entered.

 ![](../img/doc/expression-comparison/gene-selection.png)

 ## Result table

-Each row in the result table represents one anatomical entity, in which presence and absence of expression for the selected genes and species are displayed.
+Each row in the result table represents one anatomical entity, in which the presence and absence of expression for the selected genes and species are displayed.

 ### Column description

 * **Anatomical entities**: the name of the anatomical entity in that row, for which expression of the list of genes is displayed.
   * If the genes entered belong to several species, the comparisons will be performed only in anatomical entities with valid relations of homology between the selected species, and with expression data for some of the selected genes.
-    * Several anatomical entity terms can be displayed in a row, when a same ancestral anatomical entity has evolved into distinct tissues in the selected species.
+    * Several anatomical entity terms can be displayed in a row when the same ancestral anatomical entity has evolved into distinct tissues in the selected species.
 For instance, the homologous organ of the human "lung" is, in zebrafish, "swim bladder".
 If those species were selected, a row could display the expression results by grouping "lung" and "swim bladder" together.
     More information about the relations of homology between anatomical entities used in Bgee can be found in